VishwaKarthikeyan/Experiment/README_sig.md

 **Embedding Extraction**: Once the signatures are detected, the next step involves extracting their embeddings.
 These embeddings are high-dimensional feature vectors that capture the unique characteristics of each signature.

-**Similarity Comparison**: To determine the authenticity of a signature, we compare the embeddings of the detected signatures with those from a reference dataset containing both real and forged signatures.
-By calculating the cosine similarity between embeddings, we can measure the degree of similarity and make an informed decision about the signature's authenticity.
+**Similarity Comparison**: To determine the authenticity of a signature, we compare the embeddings of the detected signatures with those from a reference dataset containing signatures from various individuals.
+By calculating the cosine similarity between embeddings, we can measure the degree of similarity and make an informed decision about whether the detected signature matches any signature in the dataset.

 # Models Used

 **YOLO (You Only Look Once**): Used for real-time signature detection in document images.

-**Embedding Extraction Model**: Generates high-dimensional feature vectors (embeddings) from signatures for similarity comparison and authentication.
+**MobileNet-v2**: Generates high-dimensional feature vectors (embeddings) from signatures for similarity comparison and authentication.

 # Training